apache/airflow/docs/apache-airflow/core-concepts/params.rst

 - Direct scalar values (boolean, int, string, lists, dicts) from top-level DAG params are interpreted and render a corresponding field type.
   The name of the param is used as label and no further validation is made, all values are treated as optional.
-- If you use the :class:`~airflow.modules.param.Param` class as definition of the param value, the following parameters can be added:
+- If you use the :class:`~airflow.modules.param.Param` class as definition of the param value, the following attributes can be added:

   - The Param attribute ``title`` is used to render the form field label of the entry box
   - The Param attribute ``description`` is rendered below an entry field as help text in gray color.